 Silence just isn’t that golden (unless you have young kids)

-This is a guest post by Paul Fulberg, long term content and creative strategist and editor of the book Sonic Branding: An Introduction, and does not necessary reflect the opinion of Soundtrack Your Brand.
+This is a guest post by Paul Fulberg, long term content and creative strategist and editor of the book Sonic Branding: An Introduction, and does not necessarily reflect the opinion of Soundtrack Your Brand.

 A little while ago I undertook a fairly comprehensive review of all the academic papers I could find on the impact of music in the retail environment and established a pretty clear link between music and consumer behaviour.
 I say I established but actually it was the various academics across the globe that did the leg work.
 So when one of Britain’s most established retailers, Marks & Spencer, introduced a music-free policy to 300 of its stores I wondered how did all those smart academics get it so wrong.